-No, by accepting a fellowship you agree to commit eight weeks full-time during the summer towards the completion of your proposed project and should refrain from employment during the period of your appointment.
+No, by accepting a fellowship you agree to commit 8, 9, or 10 weeks of full-time effort during the summer towards the completion of your proposed project and should refrain from employment during the period of your appointment.

-While your first stipend installment will arrive in early June, your summer research may begin at any time.
+Your first award payment will not arrive until early June, but you may begin your summer research at any time.

-No, with your advisor's approval the eight weeks of research may be carried out at any time during the summer.
+No, with your advisor's approval your research may be carried out at any time during the summer.

 Seniors are only eligible to apply for the Langbein Fellowship, which is offered most (but not all) years.

-The phase two application will ask for additional personal information and will require you to upload your full project description, budget (if applicable), and Bearings transcript.
+The phase two application will ask for additional personal information and will require you to upload your full project description and budget (if applicable).

-If you decide you no longer wish to pursue an institutional research fellowship at any point after starting the process, you can withdraw from the process by contacting Emily Briley and your faculty mentor.
+If you decide you no longer wish to pursue an institutional research fellowship at any point after starting the process, you can withdraw from the process by contacting Corey Colwill and your faculty mentor.
 There is no need to complete a phase two application if you no longer wish to be considered for a fellowship.

 On some rare occasions, a student who has missed the phase one deadline may still be able to submit an application with the approval of his or her mentor.
-Please contact Emily Briley for additional information.
+Please contact Corey Colwill for additional information.

 No, research fellows living off campus for the summer do not receive any housing support.